Tobias Guddal: Tromsø

 In March 2024, Eliteserien club Tromsø announced they had signed Guddal on a four-and-a-half-year contract.
 Guddal's debut for the club came against Brann, after being subbed on in the 88th minute.
 His first goal for the club came later that season in a 2–1 loss against Lillestrøm.

+Sparta Prague

+On 31 July 2026, Guddal signed a contract with Sparta Prague.

 International career

 On 21 March 2024, Guddal played his first international match for the Norway national under-21 team, against the Netherlands, coming on as a substitute at half time.
 Norway went on to win the game 2–1.

+In September 2025 he was called up to the senior Norway squad for a friendly against Finland.